Skip to content

 Select your language, then press Continue to proceed.

-Install WordPress on Fedora - WordPress Language
+How to Install WordPress on Fedora with LAMP Stack - WordPress Install Language

-Install WordPress on Fedora - WordPress Info
+How to Install WordPress on Fedora with LAMP Stack - WordPress Website Details

 If everything goes smoothly, you'll receive a success message.
 Hit the 'Log In' button.

-Install WordPress on Fedora - WordPress Success
+How to Install WordPress on Fedora with LAMP Stack - WordPress Install Complete

 To log in, enter your username and password.

-Install WordPress on Fedora - WordPress Login
+How to Install WordPress on Fedora with LAMP Stack - WordPress Login

 You will be taken to the WordPress Dashboard screen.

-Install WordPress on Fedora - WordPress Dash
+How to Install WordPress on Fedora with LAMP Stack - WordPress New

 Your WordPress CMS has now been successfully installed.
 You can now begin building your dream website.